Local momentum space: Scalar field and gravity: Introduction

 The technique of local momentum space was originally introduced by Bunch and Parker \cite{bunch} to study the renormalization of UV divergences of interacting scalar and spin 1/2 fields in curved space-time.
 The technique is based on the principle of equivalence in which a curved space-time can be seen to be locally flat.
-As a result, local momentum space representation makes it possible to apply standard momentum space techniques to arbitrary curved space times.
-The basic formalism consists of constructing Riemann normal coordinates with the origin fixed at point $x'$ and the variable space-time point $x$ being in neighbourhood of $x'$.
+As a result, local momentum space representation makes it possible to apply standard momentum space techniques to curved spacetimes.
+The basic formalism consists of constructing Riemann normal coordinates with the origin fixed at point $x'$ and the variable space-time point $x$ being in the neighborhood of $x'$.
 This enabled the authors in \cite{bunch} to obtain a local momentum space expansion (Fourier transform with respect to $x$) of the Feynman propagators for scalar and spin 1/2 fields.
-In a subsequent work by Bunch \cite{bunch2} the technique was generalised by obtaining a momentum representation for scalar field propagator $G(x,x')$ in which both $x$ and $x'$ may be variable with a third point $z$ chosen to be fixed.
-The purpose of this was to study two loop renormalizability of $\lambda\phi^4$ theory in curved space-time.
+In a subsequent work by Bunch \cite{bunch2} the technique was generalized by obtaining a momentum space representation for the scalar field propagator $G(x,x')$ in which both $x$ and $x'$ may be variable with a third point $z$ chosen to be fixed.
+The purpose of this was to study the two-loop renormalizability of $\lambda\bar\phi^4$ theory in curved space-time.
 Since then, many other applications have emerged from this technique over the years.
-There are several earlier examples, including the demonstration of curvature-induced asymptotic freedom in \cite{curvasymp}, the application to the Kaluza Klein theory in \cite{kaluza1,kaluza2,kaluza3} and some other applications in \cite{otherapp1,otherapp2,otherapp3,otherapp4}.
-A few years back, the technique was used to examine how quantum gravitational corrections affect gauge coupling constants\cite{tomsapp1,tomsapp2}.
-It showed that quantum gravitational effects nullify electric charge at high energies as opposed to what happens when non gravitational effects alone are taken into account.
+There are several earlier examples, including the demonstration of curvature-induced asymptotic freedom in \cite{curvasymp}, the application to the Kaluza-Klein theory in \cite{kaluza4,kaluza5,kaluza6}, and some other applications in \cite{otherapp1,otherapp2,otherapp3,otherapp4}.
+A few years back, the technique was used to examine how quantum gravitational corrections affect gauge coupling constants \cite{tomsapp1,tomsapp2}.
+The work in \cite{tomsapp1} is particularly noteworthy as it shows that the quantum gravitational effects nullify electric charge at high energies as opposed to what happens when non-gravitational effects alone are taken into account.
+Most recently the technique has been used to evaluate divergences in effective action for gauged Yukawa model in curved space-time. \cite{tomsapp4}.
 Another application was seen in \cite{tomsapp3} where the authors introduce methods to obtain heat kernel coefficients for non-minimal operators.
-Most recently the technique has been used to evaluate divergences in effective action for gauged Yukawa model in curved space-time. \cite{tomsapp4}.
-A few other applications have been cited elsewhere in this paper.
+One additional purpose besides the ones mentioned earlier is to correct the results obtained for the heat kernel coefficients in \cite{tomsapp3}.